|

 Salt and Pepper

-about an hour, or until the slices are cooked and slightly crisp.
-Serve with rice
+hour, or until the slices are cooked and slightly crisp.
+Serve with

 Lamb Pakuwa